MinseokJGit/Research_Map/PLDI 2024 Rebuttal.md

-[A] Classification cost of a model with complex features (e.g., GDL programs consist of a large number of variables) is more expensive than that of a model with simple features (e.g., GDL program with small number of variables).
+[A] The classification cost of a model with complex features (e.g., GDL programs consisting of large numbers of variables) is typically more expensive than that of a model with simple features (e.g., GDL programs with small numbers of variables).
 This is because evaluating a complex feature is more expensive than evaluating a simple feature.
 However, complex features are necessary in some datasets as they are crucial for achieving high accuracy.

 For example, the complex GDL program at line 150 (Figure 1) of our supplementary material, consisting of 17 variables (nine node variables and eight edge variables), plays an important role in the classification task.
-PL4XGL used the complex GDL program for classifying 45% of the test graphs in MUTAG dataset where all the test graphs are accurately classified.
+PL4XGL used the complex GDL program for classifying 45% of the test graphs in the MUTAG dataset where all the test graphs are accurately classified.

 #### [Q] The paper omits datasets that SubgraphX cannot scale up to.
-But I think it is nice to present the results for large datasets so that the community better understand the scope, scale and types of problems that PL4XGL can handle.
+But I think it is nice to present the results for large datasets so that the community better understands the scope, scale, and types of problems that PL4XGL can handle.